 Also, avoid flashing wads of cash.
 This is never convenient.

 You want to have fun and enjoy the night, I get it, but seriously, do you need to walk in dark and isolated places, and by yourself?
-I don’t think soo.
+I don’t think so.
 Get a taxi to get back and if you need intimacy, get a room.

 It’s your vacation and the night is made to have fun, although I have other ways to have fun, I get it.
-You are in the land of the tequila and mezcal, you love it and you are enjoying your time with your friends drinking the night away.
+You are in the land of tequila and mezcal, you love it and you are enjoying your time with your friends drinking the night away.

 When you are withdrawing money, avoid doing it at night and always look around you before starting the operation.

 It’s good to socialize.
 This is one of the reasons we travel, right?
 To meet new people, make friends, and mingle with locals.
-However, although we want to think nicely of anyone and avoid prejudice we don’t live in a fairy tale and there are also people with sad stories and bad intentions.
+However, although we want to think nicely of anyone and avoid prejudice, we don’t live in a fairy tale and there are also people with sad stories and bad intentions.

-Healthcare in Mexico
+Health care in Mexico

-The majority of the high-end hotels have their own nursery and or trusted doctors on call or you can get directly to the hospital in case of an emergency.
+The majority of the high-end hotels have their own nursery to provide basic medical care and or trusted doctors on call or you can get directly to the hospital in case of an emergency.

 Pharmacies in Mexico

-Bear in mind that the pharmacists are not doctors here, they are just regular attendant so they won’t be able to suggest you the correct treatment (I am saying this because in Italy, for example, they are professionals and for basic issues, they are able to suggest you what remedy to take).
+Bear in mind that the pharmacists are not doctors here, they are just regular attendants so they won’t be able to suggest the correct treatment (I am saying this because in Italy, for example, they are professionals and for basic issues, they are able to suggest you what remedy to take).